cloudyr/MTurkR/README.md

 If you experience problems using MTurkR, you can:

   - [Report issues on Github](https://github.com/leeper/MTurkR/issues)
-  - Check the status of the MTurk Requester API on the [AWS Service Health Dashboard](http://status.aws.amazon.com/)
   - Contact the package maintainer [via email](mailto:thosjleeper@gmail.com) or on [Twitter](https://twitter.com/thosjleeper)

 [![cloudyr project logo](http://i.imgur.com/JHS98Y7.png)](https://github.com/cloudyr)